LukasPookas3/LukasPookas3/README.md

 This repository includes some of my projects throughout my 2 years at the University of Bath.

 Programming Experience: Python Java C C# ReactJS<br>
-I mainly use Python and am familiar with libraries such as NumPy, pandas and seaborn
+I mainly use Python and am familiar with libraries such as NumPy, pandas, seaborn, and PyTorch

 ### First Year
 - Discrete Mathematics